Lesona-Systems/source-2-reddit-bot/README.md

 In `secrets.ini` ['gmail']['email'], enter the email address from which you want to send the alert.

 ##### Gmail App Password
 Gmail has retired the "Use Less Secure Apps".
-In order to send emails from a Gmail account with two-factor authentication enabled, users must generate an app password.These application passwords bypass two-factor authentication and cannot be retrieved once they are generated, so be sure to copy it once created.
+In order to send emails from a Gmail account with two-factor authentication enabled, users must generate an app password.
+These application passwords bypass two-factor authentication and cannot be retrieved once they are generated, so be sure to copy it once created.

 Follow this [link](https://myaccount.google.com/apppasswords) to name the app and generate your app password.
 Place generated app password in `secrets.ini` under `email_pass`.